nobody-famous/alive/README.md

 Expressions that are evaluated from the REPL window are added to the history.
 This command opens a quick pick selector with the history.
 The most recently used item is at the top, i.e. similar behavior to the Run Tasks command.

+### Compile File

+Tell the REPL to compile the current file.
+A fasl file is generated and any errors or warnings are marked in the editor.

+### Compile ASDF System

+Tell the REPL to compile an ASDF system.
+A list of known systems will be given to choose from.
+Files that have errors as a result of the compile will be marked.

+### Load ASDF System

+Tell the REPL to load an ASDF system.
+A list of known systems will be given to choose from.
+Files that have errors as a result of the load will be marked.

 ### System Skeleton

 If the current directory is empty, creates an ASDF system skeleton.